Set Up Mailgun

 ## What this guide covers

-Connect Mailgun using a sending key and verified domain, with region selection and a single webhook endpoint for delivery event tracking.
+Connect Mailgun with a sending key and verified domain, choose the correct region, and use one webhook endpoint for delivery event tracking.

 ## Sections